mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 You can also add a note to indicate the reason for the change to the report.

+Moderation history will be shown within the report updates, and is only visible to people with the moderate permission.

 #### Hiding reports

 Clicking the moderation button also gives you the option to hide an entire report or its updates.